ksingh7/odf-nano/README.md

 `ODF-Nano` lets you deploy [OpenShift Data Foundation](https://www.redhat.com/en/technologies/cloud-computing/openshift-data-foundation) on your Laptop (CRC).
 - For dev/test experimentation developers ofter need persistent storage with CRC.
 - Currently CRC lacks clean & simple persistent storage solution,  `ODF-Nano` solves this problem for CRC.
-- Devs can now develop/test their apps locally using CRC+ODF-Nano.
-Once the app is ready, it could be deployed in production OCP+ODF without any change
+- Devs can now develop/test their apps locally using `CRC+ODF-Nano`.
+Once the app is ready, it could be deployed in production `OCP+ODF` without any change
 # Setup
 ## Step -1 ::  Deploy CRC